MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/data/databases.md

 }
 ```

-The database connection is a static field which ensures that a single database connection is used for the life of the app, improving performance.
+The database connection is a static field which ensures that a single database connection is used for the life of the app.
+Using a persistent, static connection offers better performance than opening and closing connections multiple times during a single app session.

 The `InitializeAsync` method is responsible for checking if a table already exists for storing `TodoItem` objects.
 This method automatically creates the table if it doesn't exist.